Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 On Friday you participated in the Dancing Droplets activity.
 Use pictures, diagrams, or drawings as appropriate.

-.a.
+3.a.
 If you have two different droplets why do they chase each other?
 What other behaviors have you observed?

-.b.
+3.b.
 Why does the sharpie marker create a physical barrier?

-.c.
+3.c.
 To what extent were you able to realize increasingly autonomous behavior?

-.d.
+3.d.
 How good do we have to become at implementing these different frames of reference in order to engineer living matter?

-## (Q3) Meet your Microbe (20 pts)

-On Wednesday and Friday of this week you cultivated, grew, and examined the microbes from your skin.

-3.a.
-Describe in your own words what is the microbiome, and provide a current example ofstudy of the microbiome (include references if needed) (Max 100 words)

-3.b.
-What are key methods used to study the microbiome?
-(Bullet points)

-3.c.
-What are the current and future roles of DNA sequencing and synthesis in thestudy and engineering of microbiome?
-(1 or 2 Bullet points for each)

-3.d. **Colony Morphology** Examine the morphology of the colonies on your plates.
-Describe as comprehensively as possible the ONE most interesting colony at your table (you decide what’s interesting!).
-What is the size, shape, and shape of the colony?
-What is thenarrowest classification you can make of this colony?
-Make sure to include a picture.
-(Max 100 words)

-**Final Notes:** The Ability to read (and try to understand) primary sources (research papers) is a core skill that you will need both as a student and beyond college.
-This week you learned about Syn3.0 and how through building a minimal genome researchers discovered 149 essential genes that were previously unidentified.
-The paper highlighted our improved ability to synthesize genes, and combine them together to create a minimal genome.
-At the same time it highlighted our critical gaps in knowing what genes might be essential ahead of time.

 **Your questions**
 Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?